Conducting research in Svalbard

 Arctic fieldwork presents a different set of challenges than fieldwork in many other places.
 The harsh climate, complicated logistics, safety concerns, and legislation are important factors to take into consideration when planning research in Svalbard.

 Start your preparations early.
-Register your project in the Research in Svalbard database (RiS).
+Register your project in the Research in Svalbard portal (RiS).

 Please note that many of the regulations and restrictions that apply in Svalbard vary with the season, and that different rules apply to residents and visitors.
 A selection of the regulations most relevant to research and fieldwork is presented on the website of the Governor of Svalbard.

 Before leaving for fieldwork, make sure you have checked the regulations and hold the necessary permits for the area you are visiting.

 Messages at time of print 4 December 2023, 07:40 CET